stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/TIM/TIM_Asymetric/readme.txt

 TIM1 is configured to generating the reference signal on Channel1 used by TIM8:
 	 - TIM1 is generating a PWM signal with frequency equal to 1.6363 KHz.
-	 - TIM1 is used as master for TIM8, the update event of TIM1 genarates the Reset counter of TIM8 to synchronize the two signals: the refernce signal (TIM1_CH1) and the shifted signal (TIM8_CH2).
+	 - TIM1 is used as master for TIM8, the update event of TIM1 generates the Reset counter of TIM8 to synchronize the two signals: the reference signal (TIM1_CH1) and the shifted signal (TIM8_CH2).

 In this example TIM1 and TIM8 input clock (TIM8CLK) is set to APB2 clock (PCLK2)
 TIM1 and TIM8 signals are at frequency of  (SystemCoreClock / (Period + 1))

-TIM8 is generating a signal with the following caracteristics:
+TIM8 is generating a signal with the following characteristics:
-	- Pulse lenght = (TIM8_CCR1 + TIM8_CCR2) / TIM8_CLK
+	- Pulse length = (TIM8_CCR1 + TIM8_CCR2) / TIM8_CLK
 	- Phase shift = TIM8_CCR2/TIM8_CLK
  with TIM8_CLK = (SystemCoreClock / (Period + 1)), as the prescaler is equal to zero.
  The Pulse is low level of the output signal of Channel 2 because TIM cannel is configured as Asymetric PWM2 mode.